 - BigQuery data export: BigQuery is a fully managed data warehouse solution that provides data visualization using Data Studio and other integrated partner visualization tools.
 For information about how to configure metric extraction to BigQuery for visualization with integrated tools like Data Studio, see the following guides:

-- Monitoring overview: predefined dashboards that display charts for Google Cloud resources, apps, or AWS resources.
+- Google Cloud dashboards: display charts for Google Cloud resources, apps, or AWS resources.
 You can modify the chart configuration and the display period for these dashboards.

 - Custom dashboards: customizable dashboards that you can create to display the health of services or groups of resources that you specify.